Committee of Safety (Hawaii)

 The Committee of Safety, formally the Citizen's Committee of Public Safety, was a 13-member group of the Annexation Club.
 The group was composed of mostly Hawaiian subjects of American descent and American citizens who were members of the Missionary Party, as well as some foreign residents in the Hawaiian Kingdom.
 The group planned and carried out the overthrow of the Hawaiian Kingdom on January 17, 1893.
 The goal of this group was to achieve annexation of Hawaii by the United States.

-The new independent Republic of Hawaii government was thwarted in this goal by the administration of President Grover Cleveland, and it was not until 1898 and under the administration of William McKinley that the United States Congress approved a joint resolution of annexation, creating the U.S. Territory of Hawaii.
+The new independent Republic of Hawaii government was thwarted in this goal by the administration of President Grover Cleveland.
+It was not until 1898, under the administration of William McKinley, that the United States Congress approved a joint resolution of annexation, creating the U.S. Territory of Hawaii.

 Formation

 The Committee of Safety originated from a leadership group when members of the Missionary Party began to run as Independent Party candidates.
 For the elections of 1884 the Missionary Party strictly ran all candidates as Independent Party candidates.
 To ensure that Missionaries were on the Independent ticket the "Committee of Nine" was formed January 14, 1883, to assume the leadership position of the Independent Party.
 The Committee of Nine were staunchly loyal to the Missionary Party, having social and economic philosophies that reflected the Missionary values.
 The Independent Party won 13 seats and was the minority party in the Hawaii legislature.
 For the following elections of 1886 the committee reconvened, this time calling themselves the "Committee of Thirteen" due to the change in members.
 Their intent was to make the Independent Party the majority party in the legislature.
 At the end of the elections the Independents won ten seats, a net loss of three seats.